SunnyDjinn/MoplToMipsCompiler/README.md

 Requires Flex for scanner and Bison or Yacc for parser.

 Generates code from MOPL fictive programming language.
-Samples of this language are aailable in the MOPL folder
+Samples of this language are available in the MOPL folder

-Lacks documentation and some features of a programming language such as floats number and local arrays, for now
+Lacks documentation and some features of a programming language such as float numbers and local arrays, for now